paradigmxyz/reth/crates/net/discv5/README.md

-Discv5 that downgrades to Discv4.
+# Discv5 with Discv4 support

 A Discv5 node and a Discv4 node run alongside each other on different ports.
 The node records of both are signed with the same key.
 Hence both nodes share the same node id.